RobbyPee/spelling-extractor/README.md

 # Spelling Extractor & Emailer

-A quick prototype showing how to link a local LLM (Phi-3) with Google’s APIs, keeping all data local for privacy.
+A quick prototype created with LLM asistance, showing how to link a local LLM (Phi-3) with Google’s APIs, keeping all data local for privacy.
 It’s part of a wider “Local Business Assistant” system I’m building for automating small businesses.

 Every week we get a PDF newsletter from our local school with next week’s spelling list.
 This tool: